Individual Moving Range (I-MR) Charts: Automated n=1 Process Monitoring in Python

 raise RuntimeError("Call calculate_limits() before evaluate_rules().")

-clean_data = self._validate_input(data)
+clean = self._validate_input(data)

-mr = clean_data.diff().abs()
+mr = clean.diff().abs()

 sigma = self.limits["sigma_hat"]

-# Rule 1: Single point beyond 3σ
+# Rule 1: one point beyond the 3-sigma individuals limits.

-df["rule_1"] = (df["observation"] > self.limits["x_ucl"]) | (
+df["rule_1_x"] = (df["observation"] > self.limits["x_ucl"]) | (

 df["observation"] < self.limits["x_lcl"]